-My first introduction to Pumpkin Coconut Curry was at Marnee Thai in San Francisco.
-We lived near this popular restaurant, and although everything on the menu was delish, I always returned to that mouthwatering curry.
+My first introduction to Pumpkin Coconut Curry was in San Francisco.
+We lived near a popular Thai restaurant, and although everything on the menu was delish, I always returned for that mouthwatering curry.
 Mmm!

 Now that we live in Dallas, I don’t get to enjoy that crave-worthy curry nearly as often.
 So when my sister took me to Plia’s Kitchen on a recent trip to Green Bay, I knew exactly what I was ordering when I spotted squash curry on the menu.
 And when that bowl of rich coconut curry arrived, I was in heaven.

 The fragrant curry was thick, rich, and super creamy, and the spicy red curry flavor was the perfect partner to the sweet squash.
 Each bite was better than the last and had me going back for more … even after I was stuffed!
 I wasn’t planning to wait another couple years before enjoying this wonderful meal, so I decided to create my own version.